Rep. John Lewis, Civil Rights Icon and 'Conscience of Congress,' Dies

 Known as “the conscience of Congress,” Lewis was respected, if not revered, by members on both sides of the aisle, a rare feat in today’s polarized environment.
 It was not uncommon for freshmen lawmakers of all stripes to be star-struck as they met Lewis for the first time.

-The leadership skills Lewis learned at the height of the Civil Rights Movement lent themselves well to his roles in the Capitol.
+The leadership skills Lewis learned at the height of the civil rights movement lent themselves well to his roles in the Capitol.
 At the time of his death, he was the senior Chief Deputy Whip for the Democratic Party, and a member of the House Ways & Means Committee.
 In 2016, in the aftermath of a shooting at an Orlando night club that left 49 dead, he led his colleagues in a 25-hour sit-in to force Republicans, who controlled the chamber at the time, to vote on gun control after lawmakers had been dismissed.
 “The American people are demanding action,” he said at the time.
 “Do we have the raw courage to make at least a down payment on ending gun violence in America?”

 Lewis’ leadership also displayed itself prominently off the floor.
 For years, he accompanied politicians from both sides of the aisle to Selma to ensure the power of “Bloody Sunday” would remain in the public’s memory.
 And when Lewis spoke, his colleagues usually listened — even if his views and choices diverged from their own.
 In 2008, when Barack Obama’s candidacy was still a long shot, Lewis announced he was switching his endorsement and backing the Illinois Senator over Hillary Clinton.
 The move was seen as crucial to cementing Obama’s support among African American members of Congress, who would be key to his victory over Clinton.